(a)RManos Blog

 no macros

-This way, you will not waste time on design patterns or other academic theory.
+This way, you will not waste time on design patterns or other academic theories.
 For example, do you need to create an ORM that accepts DB drivers?
 Then just create type procedures for other developers to implement the drivers.

 Do you want to create a parser for a markup language?
 Then just use struct tags with similar conventions to other libraries that use struct tags.